magepages/mpdocs/docs/reward-points/index.md

 * In the **Earning Points from Orders with Spent Points**: Select **Yes** so that when customers spend points in a order, they still can earn points from that order.
 * In the **Notify reward points for guests**: Select **Yes** to notify customers when they have not registered or logged in to their accounts.
  * **Message**: Enter messages to show customers on frontend.

  ![](https://i.imgur.com/QW7tf5v.png)

+* In the **Type of Maximum Earning Points per Order**: Choose how to calculate the maximum allowed points for each order.
+There are 2 types:
+  * **Fixed**: Set the maximum allowed points as a fixed value set in the **Maximum Earning Points per Order** field.
+  * **Percent**: Set the maximum allowed points as a percentage of the cart set in the **Maximum Earning Points per Order** field.
+* **Maximum Earning Points per Order**: Set the maximum allowed points customers can get for each order.
+If left empty or 0, the maximum point is unnlimited.

 ##### 4.2.2.
 Sales Earning Process.